- MLAG overview

 The following will provide instructions on how to configure MLAG on a pair of Arista Networks switches running EOS.
 MLAG allows one to interconnect two Arista switches and use them as one logical switch for the purpose of L2 protocols.
 A simple MLAG setup is shown in Figure 1 and 2.

-Note: It is highly recommended that both MLAG peer switches run identical EOS images.
-Running different images result in a failure to form an association with the MLAG peer.
+Note: It is highly recommended that both MLAG peer switches are identical platforms and run identical EOS images.
+Running different images/platform may result in a failure to form an association with the MLAG peer or see discrepancy in behavior.

 On both switches, ensure that the control plane ACL configuration is compatible with MLAG.
 These two rules exist in the default-control-plane-acl configuration.
 You can verify with the command: show ip access-lists